anne-marschner/SYDAG/README.md

 * **datasetXSchemaNoiseValue**: The percentage that determines how many of the attributes overlapping with other relations the generator will change (0-100).
 * **datasetXSchemaKeyNoise**: Whether key columns should also be affected by the noise (true or false).
 * **datasetXSchemaDeleteSchema**: Whether the schema should be deleted (true or false).
-* **datasetXSchemaMultiselect**: The error methods that are chosen ("generateRandomString", "abbreviateFirstLetters", "abbreviateRandomLength", "addRandomPrefix", "shuffleLetters", "replaceWithSynonyms", "replaceWithTranslation").
+* **datasetXSchemaMultiselect**: The error methods that are chosen ("generateRandomString", "abbreviateFirstLetters", "abbreviateRandomLength", "addRandomPrefix", "shuffleLetters", "shuffleWords", "replaceWithSynonyms", "replaceWithTranslation", "removeVowels").

 ### Data Noise
 For each new Dataset X:
 * **datasetXDataNoise**: Whether the data should include errors or not (true or false).
 * **datasetXDataNoiseValue**:  The percentage of rows/ columns to receive noise (0-100).
 * **datasetXDataNoiseInside**: The percentage that indicates how many of the entries within a for noise selected column or row should receive errors (0-100).
-* **datasetXDataMultiselect**:  The eroor methods that are chosen ("replaceWithSynonyms", "addRandomPrefix", "replaceWithTranslation", "shuffleWords", "generateMissingValue", "generatePhoneticError", "generateOCRError", "abbreviateDataEntry", "changeFormat", "generateTypingError", "generateRandomString", "changeValue", "changeValueToOutlier").
+* **datasetXDataMultiselect**:  The eroor methods that are chosen ("replaceWithSynonyms", "addRandomPrefix", "replaceWithTranslation", "shuffleWords", "generateMissingValue", "generatePhoneticError", "generateOCRError", "abbreviateDataEntry", "changeFormat", "generateTypingError", "generateRandomString", "mapColumn", "changeValue", "changeValueToOutlier").

 ### Shuffle
 For each new Dataset X: